June 12th 2020

 She continues, “ I’m so excited that we will be taking “About The Young Idea” to Brighton this year with the biggest collection of Jam memorabilia on show- just a stones throw from the last ever live gig at the Brighton centre in 1982″.

-The most comprehensive exhibition about this extraordinary and influential band – About The Young Idea Exhibition is the ultimate exhibition for The Jam memorabilia – 1st-31st August 2020, Brighton Beach, Volks Halfway Station, BN2 1DE.
+The most comprehensive exhibition about this extraordinary and influential band – About The Young Idea Exhibition is the ultimate exhibition for The Jam memorabilia – 31st July – 30th August 2021, Brighton Beach, Volks Halfway Station, BN2 1DE.

 Produced by AGMP and sponsored by Visit Brighton.